-Section 14.01 Amount.
+Section 14.01 Member Dues.
 Member dues will be as set forth in the IAI’s Operations Manual.

-Section 14.02 Payment.
-Rules related to the timing and payment of member dues will be as set forth in the IAI’s Operations Manual.

-Section 14.03 Termination of Member.
+Section 14.02 Termination of Member.
 Any Member who is delinquent as of March 31st for the current year is terminated from membership, and it shall be the duty of the Chief Operations Officer to notify such member of that fact immediately and to remove such member's name from the current Membership Directory.

-Section 14.04 Reinstatement.
+Section 14.03 Reinstatement.
 In the event a member is terminated for nonpayment of dues, or has otherwise withdrawn his or her membership, he or she may be reinstated and restored to his or her original membership status, including his or her former member number provided the following: the member pays dues for the current year, and that three years or less has elapsed since the membership was terminated.
 If more than three years have elapsed, the member must reapply as a new member.